mohjarabahh/unix-shell/README.md

 - `.gitignore` file: Specifies intentionally untracked files that *Git* should ignore

 ### Directories Detailed Breakdown
-- `src/` directory: Contains the implementation of various utilities
+- `utils/` directory: Contains the implementation of various utilities
-- `tests/` directory: Contains unit tests for the modules in the `src` directory
+- `tests/` directory: Contains unit tests for the modules in the `utils` directory
 - `.github/` directory: Contains files and directories that customize and enhance the *GitHub* repository's functionality and appearance

 ## Setup